Spectral concentration and greedy k-clustering: Introduction

-\paragraph{Measuring partition quality.} Intuitively, a good $k$-clustering of a graph is one where there are few edges between vertices residing in different clusters and where each cluster is well-connected as an induced subgraph.
-Such a qualitative definition of clusters can be appropriately characterized by vertex sets with small external conductance and large internal conductance.
+\paragraph*{Measuring partition quality} Intuitively, a good $k$-clustering of a graph is one where there are few edges between vertices residing in different clusters and where each cluster is well-connected as an induced subgraph.
+Such a qualitative definition of clusters can be appropriately characterized by vertex sets with small external conductance and large internal conductance, which has been first formalized by Oveis Gharan and Trevisan~\cite{DBLP:conf/soda/GharanT14}.